pran-7-5/eco_style/README.md

 Well, there is no easy way to do this, your state must surrender and admit your mistakes first.

-Vegan Breakfast+lunch+evening+dinner is less than 1 dollar.
+Vegan Breakfast + lunch + evening + dinner is less than 1 dollar.
 Synthetic drugs are not available here, marijuana is so cheap here.

 Private hospital surgery is 300 dollars max, only check up is 3 dollars.
-Average 3 room house is 40 dollars per month.
+Average rent of a 3 room house is 40 dollars per month.
 My degree is 5000 dollars including everything.
 12 years schooling was lower than 1000 dollars max.

-The problem is cement house construction became cheaper with 3 rooms for 3000 dollars.
+The problem is cement house construction became cheaper, 3 rooms for 3000 dollars.
 Whereas a wooden house is 6000 dollars.
-Gas cars are 5000, electric is 10000.
+Gas cars are 5000, electric ones are 10000.
 Thermal power is 10 dollars per month whereas solar is 20 dollars.

-Why are you not banning, start by reversing the central tax, this will slowly bankrupt those industries.
-Renewable tax 5%, bad products 18% GST.
+Why are you not banning, start by changing the central tax, this will slowly bankrupt those industries.
+Renewable tax 5%, bad products to 68% GST.

+I don't want any import tax on all hydrogen products, I mean we don't have a single company, how can our market be threatened.
+Buying petrol from outside, money goes away anyway.
+So cut gas purchase by half and buy the nel hydrogen.

+That will cut the Toyota_mirai and Nel_hydrogen price in half.

 Can't step outside in the morning.
 It's 50 celsius.
-Every year there is a cyclone now used to be once in a decades, destroying everything, my tax is going in this.
+Every year there is a cyclone now used to be once in a decade, destroying everything, my tax is going in this.
 ```